mosra/m.css/doc/plugins/plots-and-graphs.rst

     sudo apt install graphviz

-The plugin produces SVG graphcs that make use of the `CSS graph styling <{filename}/css/components.rst#graphs>`_.
+The plugin produces SVG graphs that make use of the `CSS graph styling <{filename}/css/components.rst#graphs>`_.

 `Directed graphs`_